jsdelivr/globalping/README.md

     <br />
 </p>

-## Dev Status: BETA
+## Invitation to contribute!

-Our project is under active development and not yet ready for production use.
-But we welcome everyone to contribute:
+Everyone is welcome to contribute.
+Some suggestions:
 - Ideas for new features
 - PRs and fixes for existing problems
 - Quality control and testing of all systems.
 Report any problems, bugs or bad UX you find